azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Nagisa %}
-    N...As of now, your vision is still only partway open.
+    ...As of now, your vision is still only partially open.

     With a desire to dive in, chase, and push forward--that tenacity will bring to you an unseen future.
   {% endbubble %}